 Pupation may take just a few weeks, or the whole winter depending on temperature.

 When I built my first pond we had a Dytiscus marginalis which we named Ghingis because it ate or attacked anything, even a human finger.
 Grabbing things with its front legs and pulling them towards its jaws.
 And it swam much faster than anything else in the pond.
 Then we found out she was a female, but the name stuck.
-And if we thought the adult was voracious that was nothing compared to the larvae, see left, which can reach 50 mm long.
+And if we thought the adult was voracious that was nothing compared to the larvae, see above, which can reach 50 mm long.
 However I couldn't help liking Ghingis, and as we had a fairly large pond we just left her to eat knowing there were more than enough tadpoles for even her.
 However whatever you do do NOT have one of these in a small aquarium along with other animals, as pretty soon you will just have one hungry beetle.

 On the left is Deronectes elegans, also in the Dytiscidae family.
 The adults are brown and yellow.
 It is found in stagnant ponds among algae.
 The larval diet is mainly water louse and other insects.
-And above right is the underside of Deronectes sp. it is about 5 mm long.
+And on the right is the underside of Deronectes sp. it is about 5 mm long.

 Below right is the larva of Hydroporus sp.
 They can grow up to 10 mm long, and have a relatively fat body for a Dytiscid, with longer tails and a narrow, pointed head.
-They are faily common in weedy ponds and canals.
+They are fairly common in weedy ponds and canals.